wrafab/Cheukh/README.md

 # Cheukh
 This is Ivan :P
-Hey don't look at me like that, I'm also a person ok...?!
+Hey don't look at me like that, I'm also a cool guy ok...?!